 Unlike other psychometric tests, you will not expect to see abstract diagrams and data.
 There will be obvious headings at the top of the chart, so you know what is being represented.
 For example: “Number of Units Sold.”

 They are not designed to test extremely complex mathematical operations, so you won’t be asked to work on highly-advanced formulae, such as parametric equations, complex matrices or angle calculations.
 Neither will they test your verbal reasoning and verbal critical reasoning skills.
-These tests are designed and tested separately.

 Your numerical test results are compared against a large group of people who have taken the test before so the employer can review prospective candidates and understand if your core is high, typical or low.
 You may only get 5 out of 10 right, but when compared against the wider group, this may be a high score.
 Keep in mind that EPSO´s scoring throughout various competitions and years change.
 Sometimes you numerical reasoning score will be added to the total score while others it won’t and you will only be required to reach the pass mark which traditionally has been at 50% correct answers.